-- FC-1.6.2 Investment firm licensees are reminded that clubs and societies registered with GOYS may only have one account with banks in Bahrain. - Charities should be subject to enhanced transaction monitoring by licensees.
+- FC-1.6.2 Investment firm licensees are reminded that clubs and societies registered with Ministry of Youth and Sport Affairs may only have one account with banks in Bahrain. - Pursuant to Article (20) of the Consolidated Financial Regulations for Sports Clubs issued in 2005, licensees must not change or open additional accounts for Clubs and Youth Centres without obtaining the prior approval of the Ministry of Youth and Sport Affairs. - Charities should be subject to enhanced transaction monitoring by licensees.
 Investment firm licensees should develop a profile of anticipated account activity (in terms of payee countries and recipient organisations in particular). - Investment firm licensees must provide a monthly report of all payments and transfers of BD3,000 (or equivalent in foreign currencies) and above, from accounts held by charities registered in Bahrain.
 The report must be submitted to the CBB's Compliance Directorate (see FC-4.3 for contact address), giving details of the amount transferred, account name, number and beneficiary name account and bank details.